John C. Goss: Education and early career

-Special Effects Design
+Special effects design

 As a designer Goss created concert tour effects for Neil Diamond, George Michael, Deep Purple and Rush; theme park effects for Disney World and Disneyland; large-scale multi-media features for Caesars Palace and Luxor Hotel in Las Vegas; and special effects for international Expo pavilions (1986, 1988 and 1993).

 Activism

 In the late 1980s/early 1990s Goss was a member of a Los Angeles-based collective of anonymous artists who created visual and performance components for various ACT UP Los Angeles demonstrations and HIV/AIDS awareness events in Los Angeles, Ohio, and Chicago.
 The collective changed names for each action and was variously known as The Tribe, The Altered Boys, Stiff Sheets, Bad Seed, and Fags in Flags.

 In 1992 he produced a documentary and music video on AIDS/HIV educational efforts in Bangkok, Thailand.

 In 1994, Goss and partners opened Southeast Asia's first gay and lesbian center, Utopia, in Bangkok.
 In 1995 he created the online Utopia, the Internet's first Asian gay and lesbian resource portal.